OctopusDeploy/blog/blog/2021-08/safe-schema-updates-3-ci-is-misunderstood/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">OH: &quot;You can&#39;t fix that bug.
 That&#39;s a load-bearing bug.&quot;</p>&mdash; amye (@amye) <a href="https://twitter.com/amye/status/1097686448260579328?ref_src=twsrc%5Etfw">February 19, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Each issue is now orders of magnitude more tricky to fix, since to resolve the problem cleanly would require a complicated refactor and probably a fundamental rethink about how this bit is supposed to work with that bit.
 Due to dependencies, our load-bearing bugfix is likely to have unintended consequences of its own, each of which will take time to understand and fix.
-Unfortunately, we don’t have the time or budget to open that Pandora’s box, so we work around it, heaping smelly workarounds on top of quick hacks and duct tape.
+Unfortunately, we don’t have the time or budget to open that Pandora’s box, so we work around it, heaping [smelly](https://en.wikipedia.org/wiki/Code_smell) workarounds on top of quick hacks and duct tape.

 This all goes to demonstrate that work in progress (WIP) is a liability, not an asset.
-It’s a sunk cost.
-If your team of 8 has invested 6 months of dev time into some complicated new feature, that’s 4 developer-years of investment, probably a six-figure sum, that has been gambled on your ability to integrate the code.
+It’s a [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost).
+If your team of 8 has invested 6 months of dev time into some complicated new feature, that’s 4 developer-years of investment, probably a six-figure sum, that has been gambled on your ability to integrate the code without problems.

 The larger the delta between a development branch and main, the more complicated the merge and the greater the chance of hitting a nasty load-bearing bug.
+This will take time and cost money to fix, as well as (most likely) reducing the overall quality of the code.
 Additionally, the more concurrent WIP, the greater the management overhead wasted managing complicated branching patterns, inconsistent development environments, brain-melting merges and kamikaze, big-bang deployments.
-The hidden costs and risks are multiplying.
+The hidden costs increase in a non-linear fashion relative to the size of the integration.

-Ultimately, the bigger the integration, the more likely that the integration will either fail, or the feature will be abandoned.
-Alternatively, it may suck up resources as either the sunk cost fallacy or pride influences people to push the merge through, despite ludicrous risk and/or cost.
-The Phoenix Project, is a classic example of this.
+Aside from the increase cost, large integrations carry huge risk.
+The bigger the integration, the more likely that the integration will either fail, or the feature will be abandoned.
+Alternatively, it may suck up resources as either the sunk cost fallacy or human pride influences people to push the merge through, despite ludicrous risk and/or cost.
+[The Phoenix Project](https://octopus.com/blog/devops-reading-list#phoenix), is a classic example of this.

 Fast-feedback is great, but automated builds won’t highlight *integration* issues, until concurrent development tasks are *integrated*.
 Hence, keeping integrations small and frequent is critical for the delivery of reliable IT systems.